TheQueenIsDead/aws-dotnet-api/README.md

 This could be done likely with a simple SQL script on instance startup, as a first iterative approach, and then reworked into a separate "more solid" deployment means if it grew (Flywheel, redgate, db snapshots etc)

+# Have you left these instances running with the passwords available publicly via this repo?

+Nope, feel free to try it